Open-Source-Videos/Matrix-surveillance-camera-controller/communication_ref.md

 Expected reply is a cam-config message.

 ### list-recordings:
 content = string.
 String should be two dates.
-Start Datetime, followed by end datetime, 24 hour clock. 'stardatetime, enddatetime' in the format 'YYYY-MM-DD HH-MM-SS, YYYY-MM-DD HH-MM-SS'.
+Start Datetime, followed by end datetime, 24 hour clock. 'stardatetime, enddatetime' in the format 'YYYY-MM-DDTHH:MM:SS,YYYY-MM-DDTHH:MM:SS'.
 The following example will request a list of recordings between April 27th 2022, at 10:30:00 AM, and April 28th 2022, at 2:45:30 PM.

 `{"type" : "list-recordings", "content" : "2022-04-27T10:30:00, 2022-04-28T14:45:30", "requestor_id":"my_client_name"}`